 There are generally two ways to dry spices - sun drying and mechanical drying.

-For sun drying, the spice business equipment you need are, trays, racks, or mats.
+For sun drying, the spice business equipment you need includes trays, racks, or mats.
 Mechanical drying machines include:

 - Tray Dryers: This equipment is used for mechanically drying spices and other types of wholesale restaurant supplies.
 It works by using heat to remove moisture from the whole spices placed in the dryer.